liusai118/MLT/README.md

-# PTD-DEP: Pathway and Transcriptome-Driven Drug Efficacy Predictor
+# AI-Driven Discovery of Dual Anti-Aging and Anti-Alzheimer’s Therapeutics via PROTAC Target Deconvolution of a Super-Enhancer-Regulated Axis

-> Dual-modality AI for prioritizing neuroprotective compounds in Alzheimer’s disease (AD) and aging.
+> AI Discovery of Anti-Aging and Anti-AD Therapeutics

 ---